 - Substance abuse disorder

-CBT helps teens tackle mental illness by teaching them how to interpret their circumstances differently.
-It does this by using a problem-focused approach, meaning only their issues in the present are dealt with.
-You won’t find psychotherapists convincing your teen to rehash their childhood or identify hidden meanings in their behavior.
-An upside to this approach is that it makes CBT a short-term treatment that will have long-lasting positive effects.
+CBT helps teens tackle mental health challenges by teaching them how to interpret their circumstances differently.
+It does this by using a problem-focused approach, meaning only their present issues are dealt with.
+You won’t find CBT therapists convincing your teen to rehash their childhood or identify hidden meanings in their behavior.
+An upside to this approach is that it makes CBT a short-term treatment with long-lasting positive effects.

 - CBT activities for teens are designed to be more engaging and interactive, so they can be more involved in their sessions.